SafAnwar/gr-dataeng-data-challenge/README.md

           i) Using the previous three day period ii) Using the previous seven day period iii) Using the previous fourteen day period

-    [Hard]
-    Q4.
-Using the simple moving average and the standard-deviation, we can plot 'Bollinger Bands', a type of statistical chart used in technical analysis.
-You can read more about how Bollinger bands are used online at Investopedia.
-      a) Plot the simple moving average for a crypto-currency of your choosing.
-Use a time period of your choice (20 days is common).
-      b) Plot a line which is two times the standard deviation of the same time period higher than the simple moving average.
-      c) Plot a line which is two times the standard deviation of the same time period lower than the simple moving average.

 ## For one penny more...
 In this exercise, we'll consider a set of questions based around buying and selling a single crypto-currency coin.
 We'll work our way up to a former interview question used at GR.